joval/ubuntu-lts/README.md

 The team at 18F decided to start work exactly where FedRAMP stops - at the operating system layer, in a true IaaS environment.
 Current baselines were available for Windows, Solaris, and Red Hat Enterprise Linux.
 But, there were no generally available &mdash; and certainly not public &mdash; baselines, for Ubuntu or the Debian version of Linux generally.

 18F is committed to [free and open source software](https://github.com/18F/open-source-policy/blob/master/policy.md) - our intention is that the software we write can be run _anywhere_, without the need to pay for licensing fees.

+## Caveat emptor

+Our hardened version of Ubuntu is in *_active development_*.
+It is subject to change rapidly.
+Our intention is that no changes will be system breaking, and testing both in local virutal machines and the Amazon Web Services (AWS) cloud is ongoing.
+We have also started to put common web workloads on servers running the hardened OS and no issues have yet arisen.
+Always use a testing environment before deploying a new OS configuration into production.

+## Infrastructure as Code

+We believe anyone should be able to quickly re-engineer a secure component, without having to rely on a golden master image from 18F or any other Federal technology team.
+To that end, we'll represent Infrastructure as Code (IaC) wherever possible.
+We're really excited to work with the community to create a thriving ecosystem in this space, without any major vendor or framework lock-ins.
+If you'd like to participate, volunteer for one of the tasks in our [IaC issues list](https://github.com/fisma-ready/ubuntu-lts/issues?labels=IaC&page=1&state=open).

+#### Future changes

+This is a living document.
+18F expects to make changes to this policy in the future, and we welcome [issues](https://github.com/fisma-ready/ubuntu-lts/issues) and pull requests.
+To contact us privately, email <a href="mailto:18F@gsa.gov">18F@gsa.gov</a>.